AshinMc/ProgrammingII/README.md

 Happy coding!
 May both of the sides of your pillows are warm.

-### _P.S We would like to say special thanks to ChatGPT for saving our ass with 6 hours remaining till presentation"_
+### _P.S We would like to say special thanks to ChatGPT for saving our us with 6 hours remaining till presentation"_